lereldarion/avatar-portal-system/README.md

 - TODO Investigate mirror frame structure with frame analyzer

 Normal TODOs
-- shadowcaster setup is not good : try to think of a semantic that works
 - maybe try to support mirrors ; for now the avatar show as without any portal system in mirrors.
 - poiyomi integration
 - nice visuals.
 Background from DepthTexture ?
 Borders with VHS effect ?